Who Makes Mini Cooper Cars And Where Are They Built?

 For movie lovers from multiple generations, the Mini Cooper name conjures images of powerful, pint-sized vehicles engaged in high speed chases across England and various other cities on the European continent.
 These English automobiles have been prominently featured in some of the most iconic car chase scenes of all time, in high-octane films like 1969's "The Italian Job" and its 2003 remake, as well as "The Bourne Identity."
 Coopers were also front and center in beloved comedies like "Austin Powers in Goldmember" and of course "Mr. Bean."

-However, the Mini brand endured a notable ownership change in the year 2000, when BMW purchased the company.
-The legendary German manufacturer has continued to crank out Minis for the past two-decades plus, but where does production actually happen?
+However, the Mini brand endured a notable ownership change in the year 1994, when BMW purchased Mini's parent company, Rover Group.
+It wasn't until 2000 that we saw the first BMW-produced Mini vehicle, but ever since then, the German manufacturer has continued to crank out Minis.
+Where does production of Mini vehicles actually happen, though?

 Are Mini Coopers made in Germany?